matheus23/irreactive.com/content/software-design-by-abstraction.md

 }
 ---

+I feel like there's two orthogonal points in this:
+1. We need to evolve functional programs organically, via basic abstraction and refactoring.
+2. We can reason about code very effectively by looking at the type's 'power'.

 Reason about the power of types: the 'algebra' in algebraic datatypes.
 Subtyping.

 Reason about types via the amount of values they describe: